Hi there.

-Seven days later, still no review.
-But in the meantime I had a stupid-simple idea: why wait for upstream to merge when I can build my own patched libvgpu.so and hot-swap it directly on the Olares node?
-The PR will benefit the whole HAMi community when it lands — but in the meantime, I unblock my own Olares.
+The saga had stopped there in theory.
+I was waiting.
+And then this morning, sipping my coffee, a stupid-simple idea: why am I waiting for an upstream merge when I can compile my patched lib and swap it directly on the Olares node?
+The PR will benefit the whole HAMi community the day it merges.
+But in the meantime, I unblock my own Olares.

 On the Olares node, the master libvgpu lives at /usr/local/vgpu/libvgpu.so.
-Backup, swap:
+I back it up, then swap:

 ssh olares@olares-one "sudo cp /usr/local/vgpu/libvgpu.so /usr/local/vgpu/libvgpu.so.backup-original